About.jpg

 FILM TEAM

-PRODUCER - Lisa Leeman's first film, Metamorphosis: Man Into Woman, won the Filmmakers' Trophy at Sundance, 1990.
-Leeman co-directed and edited the feature documentary Who Needs Sleep with Haskell Wexler (Sundance, 2006).
-Leeman most recently directed the feature doc Out Of Faith, (PBS, winter 2008), and is currently directing the theatrical doc One Lucky Elephant.
-She co-wrote & edited the Emmy Award winner Made In LA (Silverdocs, LAFF; POV/PBS, 2007).
+Past work includes co-directing and editing the feature documentary Who Needs Sleep with Haskell Wexler (Sundance, 2006); & co-writing & editing the Emmy Award winner Made In LA (Silverdocs, LAFF; POV/PBS, 2007).
 Other writing credits include Not In God's Name (featuring the Dalai Lama), which explores the similar values underlying all faiths, and their potential for bridging perceived differences, and the theatrically released feature doc Naked In Ashes, which follows an ascetic yogi and his young disciple in India.

 EDITOR - Kate Amend, ACE received the Outstanding Achievement in Editing Award from the International Documentary Association for her body of work, which includes two Academy Award-winning documentaries: Into The Arms Of Strangers: Stories Of The Kindertransport, The Long Way Home, and the 2001 Oscar-nominated documentary short On Tiptoe: Gentle Steps To Freedom.